 Windows 11: If you are using Windows 11 read – How to Rename PC in Windows 11.

 Changes will take effect only after you restart your computer.

-How do I change the administrator name on my computer?
+How do I change the owner name on my computer?

 To change the owner name on your computer, you need to use the Windows Settings panel.
 Open Windows Settings and go to System > About.
 Then, click the Rename this PC button and enter the desired name.
 Next, click the Next button, apply the change and restart your computer.

 How to change PC name using CMD?

 In order to use the Command Prompt or CMD to change your PC name, you need to use the WMIC parameter.
 First, open the Command Prompt or the CMD instance in Windows Terminal with administrator privilege.
 Then, enter this command after changing the original names: WMIC computersystem where caption=’old-name’ rename new-name.
 Once done, close the windows and restart your computer.